Skip Navigation

 Structured Abstract

-Key Measures: The DICE itself is the primary measure used in this study.
-Other metrics include researcher-developed methods for analyzing eye-tracking data and identifying students' affective state during cognitive labs, and for diagnosing misconceptions during the experimental studies in the final years of the project.
+Key Measures: The DICE itself was the primary measure used in this study.
+Other metrics included researcher-developed methods for analyzing eye-tracking data and identifying students' affective state during cognitive labs, and for diagnosing misconceptions during the experimental studies in the final years of the project.

 Back